danyspin97/tt/README.md

 `clang-format` to apply this style.
 If you have `clang-format` installed, run the following command to format your changes:

+### Continuous Integration

+tt uses Github Actions for CI, running and checking the test suite; in particular, the CI runs a meson [unity build](https://mesonbuild.com/Unity-builds.html) with `-Werror` enabled and `address`, `undefined` sanitizers enabled.
+All Pull Requests must pass the CI before being included.

 ```
 $ ninja -C build clang-format
 ```

+## Community

+- #tt IRC channel on freenode.

+## Develoment updates

+tt development updates are posted on @danyspin97 [blog](https://danyspin97.org/tags/tt/).

+## Credits

+tt is being developed by @danyspin97 and @Cogitri.

+Thanks to @pac85 for its contributions and to all the people that shared ideas for tt.

+Credits also to:

+- @Taywee for its [args](https://github.com/Taywee/args) library
+- @skarnet for its s6 supervision suite
+- [obarun](https://obarun.org) for his work on 66

 ## License